Cross-Country Skiing

 Winter Camping

-- Winter camping is available at Elkwater and Spruce Coulee campgrounds, and in the backcountry area at Reesor Dock.
+• Winter camping is available at Elkwater, Spruce Coulee campgrounds and backcountry huts.

-- Please check road conditions prior to your arrival - go to Cypress Hills Interprovincial Park News or phone the Visitor Centre at 403-893-3833.
-Spruce coulee and Reesor Dock campgrounds may be inaccessible due to road closures.
+• Please check road conditions prior to your arrival - Spruce coulee campground and back-country huts may be inaccessible due to road closures.